TheTobster1232/codespace-desktop-debian/readme.md

-Codespace Desktop (Debian)
+Codespace Desktop (Ubuntu + XFCE)
-This repository provides a lightweight Linux desktop environment inside GitHub Codespaces using:
+This repository provides a smooth, stable Linux desktop environment inside GitHub Codespaces using:

-• Xvfb (virtual display)
-• LXDE (full desktop environment)
+• XFCE (full desktop environment)
-• x11vnc (VNC server)
+• TigerVNC (high‑performance VNC server)
 • noVNC (browser viewer)
-• Chromium + Firefox ESR (web browsers)
+• Chromium (recommended browser)

-LXDE is used because it provides a full, stable desktop that does not turn black when windows close.
+This setup is optimized for stability, smooth video playback, and zero connection errors.
+It is significantly more reliable than LXDE/x11vnc and works consistently for all Codespaces users.

 Start the Desktop
 Open a Codespace for this repository.